 Strawberry or Watermelon Margaritas

 Nothing says fun like a margarita, and adding sweet, fruity flavors makes everyone happy.
-Get the recipe for decadent watermelon margaritas from thekitchn.
-These taste amazing with or without the tequila, so just leave it out if you want to serve mocktails at your open house.
+Get the recipe for decadent watermelon margaritas from Kitchn.
+These taste amazing with or without the tequila, so just leave the booze out if you want to serve mocktails at your open house.
+Or try this recipe for sweet and tangy strawberry margaritas from the king of flavortown himself, Guy Fieri.

-If you want to go trendy, you could do worse than a Moscow Mule.
-This Mocktail Mule recipe from Plated brings all the gingery spiciness of the original without the vodka.
-It’s also easy fodder for topical political jokes if you can keep them lighthearted.
-The last thing you want to do is start a political argument at the drinks table.
-Get the recipe along with five more delicious mocktail recipes from Plated.
+If you want to go trendy, you could do worse than a Moscow mule.
+This mocktail mule recipe from The Mindful Mocktail brings all the gingery spiciness of the original without the vodka.
+Get the recipe, along with five more delicious mocktail recipes, here.

 Kiwi Mojito Mocktail

-If you want to go for a more tropical vibe, check out these fun and delicious Kiwi Mojito Mocktails.
+If you want to go for a more tropical vibe, check out these fun and delicious kiwi mojito mocktails.
 If you can’t find kiwis in season, swap them out for strawberries or raspberries.
-Get the kiwi recipe from Brti+Co here.
+Get the kiwi recipe from Brit+Co here, along with more than a dozen other fun drink ideas.

 Trendy Ice Tea, Lemonade, or Fruit-infused Water